Presidio San Luis de las Amarillas: Vengeance

 On 27 June 1758, the Viceroy Marques de las Amarillas approved a campaign to punish the northern tribes.
 Parilla held a special council in San Antonio, on 3 Jan.
 1759, with the governors of Coahuila and Texas plus the frontier officers, in which they recommended a force of 500.
 The Viceroy approved the plan on 30 March as did King Ferdinand VI.
 Parilla's campaign force left in August and consisted of 50 men from his Presidio's garrison plus 360 additional soldiers from San Antonio, Presidio del Rio Grande and Presidio del Reyno, plus included 176 Indian allies (134 Apaches acted as scouts and guides).

-Parilla attacked a Tonkawa Village along the Clear Fork Brazos River on 2 Oct., and then a Taovayas (Wichitas) village along the Red River on 7 Oct. in the Battle of the Twin Villages The Tonkawas lost 55 killed and 149 taken prisoner, but led the Spanish on to the larger Wichita village in "French country", which included a stockade and between 2,000-6,000 Wichitas and Comanche allies.
+Parilla attacked a Tonkawa Village along the Clear Fork Brazos River on 2 Oct., and then a Taovayas (Wichitas) village along the Red River on 7 Oct. in the Battle of the Twin Villages The Tonkawas lost 55 killed and 149 taken prisoner, but led the Spanish on to the larger Wichita village in "French country", which included a stockade and between 2,000 and 6,000 Wichitas and Comanche allies.
 According to Parilla, "the enemy considered themselves secure in their fort.
 Those outside, with the help of those within, began to fire..." from a thickly wooded area and then "First one then the other flank gave way."
 Parilla's twin cannons had little effect on the fort, and by nightfall, retreated to his camp, leaving the cannons and suffering 19 dead, 14 wounded and 19 missing, but claiming to have killed "the chief of greatest acclaim among the Indians" and 50 others, wounding many more.
 Parilla waited three days before leading an orderly retreat back to the Presidio, reaching it on 25 Oct.